cisagov/get.gov/pages/domains/domains_moving.md

 ## Checklist for moving to .gov

-Read more about each of these steps below.
+Read more about each of these steps below.{.checklist}
 - Start the conversation with your IT and communications staff
 - Come up with .gov domain options that meet our naming requirements
 - Get ready to complete the .gov domain request form